-1 S&P or Moody's ratings indicative of the greatest amount of credit risk are presented.
+- 1 S&P or Moody's ratings indicative of the greatest amount of credit risk are presented.
 If both ratings are the same, S&P ratings are reported.
 If only one of the two rating agencies provided a rating, that rating is reported.
 "None" is reported if neither rating agency provided a rating.
-Long-term ratings are presented, except for "AAAm," "A-1," and "A-2."
+Long-term ratings are presented, except for "AAAm" and "A-1." - 2 Commingled mutual funds are included in these columns and do not carry credit ratings. - 3 U.S. obligations and collateral for repurchase agreements which are explicitly guaranteed by the U.S. government do not require disclosure of credit quality.